 The Paycheck Protection Program has been a hot topic for the last few weeks, with restaurants and other small businesses everywhere scrambling to get their slice of over $650 billion in SBA loans.
-Providing these loan proceeds are used for approved purposes such as payroll costs, employee healthcare benefits, rent, utilities and interest on existing debt obligations, the loans are eligible to be forgiven in full and free of income tax on the forgiven proceeds.
+Providing these loan proceeds are used for approved purposes such as payroll costs, employee healthcare benefits, rent, utilities and interest on existing debt obligations, the PPP loans are eligible to be forgiven in full and free of income tax on the forgiven proceeds.

 Among many other questions from loan recipients and their tax advisors was the deductibility of expenses paid for with loans that would eventually be forgiven.
 Surely the IRS would not allow a deduction for expenses paid with loan funds that were never required to be repaid and never included in gross income, would they?
 The answer seemed obvious, as “double-dipping” in this manner is rarely allowed, but still no official guidance had been issued.